Definition of Oracle Update with Join

 Output:

-Here, to update multiple table columns we have separated the value pairs with commas, therefore, the output will be as shown above where mentioned column value pairs are updated.
+Here, to update multiple table columns, we have separated the value pairs with commas; therefore, the output will appear as above, updating the specified column-value pairs.

-We will execute the update statement in Oracle that will update the columns values from other table as follows:
+We will execute the update statement in Oracle that will update the columns values from another table as follows:

 SELECT * FROM Orderinfo;